askui/askui/docs/docs/general/06-Tutorials/google-cat-search.md

 If you have a recurring or persisting issue, don’t hesitate to [ask the community](https://bit.ly/3ekHnGR) for help.
 You can be sure that your questions will be answered there.
 We’re excited to hear about how you apply askui to your projects.

-If you have any feature requests, please feel free to [post them in our featurebase board](https://bit.ly/3AP20T7).
+If you have any feature requests, please feel free to [post them in our Featurebase board](https://bit.ly/3AP20T7).

 Best regards and happy testing!